MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 - Prevent unauthorized data exfiltration by actively inspecting and controlling content.

-- Raise awareness that customers may already own solutions like Azure AD Premium P2 that they can use to increase security without additional expense.
-Other solutions like MCAS and Azure Sentinel come at a reasonable cost.
+- Raise awareness that customers may already own solutions like Azure AD Premium P2 that can increase security without additional expense.

 ### Basic AWS account security